Approved by the Energy, Environment, and Water Policy Committee on December 18, 2019

 The American Society of Civil Engineers (ASCE) supports:

 - Policies that comprehensively promote effective and efficient collection and proper recycling of electronics waste which reduce the waste stream to landfills.

-- Legislation that is consistent with the principles of product stewardship which aim for recycling and reusing electric waste and that targets all electronic wastes for recycling and reuse in an environmentally safe and economic manner.
+- Legislation and supporting programs that are is consistent with the principles of product stewardship which aim for recycling and reusing electric waste and that targets all electronic wastes for recycling and reuse in an environmentally safe and economic manner.

 Electronic waste is a rapidly growing component of our daily solid waste stream.
 The growth of the electronics industry, due to economic growth as well as the increased demands for consumer goods and the industry movement toward planned obsolescence, has multiplied the quantities of waste electrical and electronic equipment (WEEE), but also ensures a continued increase in this portion of the waste stream.
-In May 2011, the Environmental Protection Agency estimated that only 25 percent of the nation's 2.37 million tons of electronic wastes was collected for recycling globally and even less in the U.S., about 17%.
+In 2016 the United Nations' International Telecommunication Union estimated that only about 20% of e-waste was collected for recycling globally and even less in the U.S., about 17%.
 The overall quantity of electronic wastes is expected to increase greatly in the coming years, offering growing opportunities for economic recycling and reuse of the valuable electronic and other components in this waste stream.
 However, the location and accessibility of electronic wastes is not well known.

 In addition, many electronic products contain toxic materials (e.g., lead, mercury, cadmium, and the like) that are safe when used as directed, but they may be hazardous when disposed of improperly.
 This has resulted in individual states passing legislation that requires the effective and efficient collection and proper recycling of electronic wastes.
 This state-by-state approach could result in 50 different legislative mandates relative to electronics recycling which would be problematic and expensive to the electronics industry and consumers alike, therefore hindering efforts to recycle and/or to properly dispose of the growing volume of electronic wastes.